Tiger4Code/Terraform-with-Custom-Targets/README.md

 ### 2. Create a `target.txt` file

 Create a file named `target.txt` in the `terraform/` folder.
 This file should contain the names of the Terraform files you want to run commands for, each on a new line, and file should end with an extra line.
+Make sure that target.txt ends with a trailing newline.
 For example:
 ```
 s3.tf
 ebs.tf